Garganelli are an impressive but easy handmade pasta that teams perfectly with a variety of sauces.

 - freshly ground black pepper

-First you will need to make homemade pasta and rest it.
+First you will need to make homemade pasta (similar to making tagliatelle) and rest it.
 Then the shaping begins.

 - Make a well in the flour and add the remaining ingredients